 HCPCS NH Per

 Code Modifier Short Description Diem?
 Policy/Comments

 A4223 Infusion supplies w/o Y Includes the following:

 pump

 1. Disposable elastomeric infusion

 pumps

 2. Gravity flow with a standard roller

 clamp or another flow rate

 regulator

 3. Related supplies

-Invoice required Submit a summer

 Invoice required.
-Submit a summary

-document of the therapy provided and

-the specific items used.
+Submit a summary document of the therapy provided and the specific items used.

-Allowed in combination with HCPCS

-code A4222 when the client is

-infusing multiple therapies.
+Allowed in combination with HCPCS code A4222 when the client is infusing multiple therapies.

 Supporting documentation must be in

 the client's medical records.